-The looming April 17th 2019 tax deadline reminds us that it’s important to get educated on the recent Trump Administration tax changes and how the changes might affect you.
+April 15 is the tax deadline for 2020.
+This day always comes quickly, so it’s important to stay familiar with the Trump Administration tax changes and how the changes might affect you.
 Learn the biggest changes seniors can expect in anticipation of Tax Day.

 According to the U.S. Congress’s Committee on Ways and Means, the primary tax-writing committee in the House of Representatives, the tax reform bill has a handful of explicit purposes, which include the following: